Provisional rider licence

 After the course

-To get your provisional licence, go to your nearest RTA
+To get your provisional licence, go to your nearest RTA Motor Registry and:

 Take your Pre-provisional course Certificate of Competence.